DavidWGilmore/imap-checker/README.md

 If you find a bug (highly likely) or have problems making the application work, please use the GitHub Issues system to submit an issue.
 For general help or discussion, please use the imap-checker@googlegroups.com mailing list.

+## Project Roadmap

+To see features that are scheduled to be added, please see the Project roadmap here: http://github.com/davidwgilmore/imap-checker/wiki/Roadmap